Undergraduate Summer Scholars Program

 National Conference Participation

-The Department of Anthropology at Miami is proud to be one of the few undergraduate anthropology programs that routinely send their students to present at national conferences.
-Pictured here are students presenting at the American Association of Biological Anthropologists and the Society for Applied Anthropology.
+The Department of Anthropology at Miami is proud to be one of the few undergraduate anthropology programs that routinely sends students to present at national conferences.
+Pictured here are students presenting at the American Association of Biological Anthropologists and at the Society for Applied Anthropology.

 Undergraduate Research Forum

 The Undergraduate Research Forum is an opportunity for students to share their research with their peers and faculty across the university.
 Anthropology students regularly present their research on a wide range of topics.
 Here, Kayleigh Reimueller ('23) presents her study into the video game Super Smash Bros at the 2023 Undergraduate Research Forum.